Virtual-Labs/merge-sort/src/pedagogy/01-define-goal-and-scope-of-content.md

          real-world problem like sorting the PAN card numbers of people in a district.

-    - Question 2  :: What is the level of learning (Bloom's Taxonomy) targeted by this experiment?
+    - Question 2  :: Till which level of Bloom's Taxonomy the experiment addresses learning?

     -  Answer 2 :: Student reaches level 3 of Bloom's Taxonomy -
          "Apply".
 Students understand the concept (level 2) as well